system76/tech-docs/src/models/thelio-mira-r3/repairs.md

 1. Follow the steps above to [remove the top case](#removing-the-top-case) and [remove the 2.5" drive cage cover and any 2.5" drives that are installed](#addingremoving-25-storage-drives).
 2. Use the cutouts on the front right corner of the chassis to unplug all cabling from the Thelio-IO board.
-    - The rightmost connector requires pulling the white tab while unplugging.
+    - The topmost connector requires pulling the white tab while unplugging.

 ![Thelio-IO cabling cutouts](./img/thelio-io-cabling-cutouts.webp)